 For most people, weekends are a time to relax and unwind from the workweek.
 For me it’s when I get to work … and I wouldn’t have it any other way!
 Every year between January and April I take to the road.
-Friends and family get my voicemail as I get to trek around the country teaching RMSP’s Photo Weekends.
-This year I will be in Bend, OR, Albany, NY, Tempe, AZ and eight other cities in between.
+Friends and family get my voicemail as I get to trek around the country teaching RMSP’s Weekend Intensives.
+In 2016 we will be in Sacramento, CA, Spokane, WA, Albany, NY, Houston, TX and eight other cities in between.

 “Weekends” are easy to get excited about as they’re equal parts education and inspiration.
 I like to think of these events as drinking through a photography fire hose.
 The photographers who join us in each city are treated to two days of non-stop photography education on diverse topics while seeing beautiful images and getting the scoop on how to create them.

 The classes offered during each Weekend Intensive are geared toward students of all experience levels and interests, and everyone leaves feeling like they got more than they bargained for.
 Participants that have been shooting for years and have taken other seminars – even college level courses – often approach me during the breaks and say that for the first time they’ve really gotten it!
 And for those who are brand new to photography, the basics are covered in depth.
 After Saturday’s sessions are over, many newcomers tell me they are ready to hit the ground running.
 We definitely don’t hold back on providing lots of information!

 Curious to know what sort of things are covered on a Photo Weekend?
 Here are a couple of skim-the-surface sneak peeks for you.
 I will go more in depth with these concepts at the event.